- Why Research

 Cancer is driven by growth pathways that become dysregulated and cause abnormal cell growth.
 These pathways are activated by proteins on the tumor cell called receptors.
 Dr. Earp and his team are working to uncover genes that regulate breast cancer growth and the body’s immune response to breast cancer.

-In the coming year, the team will investigate how best to target MerTK to induce a strong anti-breast cancer immune response.
-Collectively, Dr. Earp's BCRF research has helped to identify potential new targets for drug development, as well as strategies to stimulate anti-tumor activity by the body's own immune system.
+Collectively, Dr. Earp's BCRF-supported research has helped to identify potential new targets for drug development, as well as strategies to stimulate anti-tumor activity by the body's own immune system.

 Shelton Earp is the Lineberger Professor of Cancer Research, Director of UNC Cancer Care and former Director of the UNC Lineberger Comprehensive Cancer.
 In these roles, he has helped develop basic, clinical and public health research and cancer care at one of the country’s premier public universities and academic medical centers.
 He serves as Principal Investigator of the UNC Breast Cancer SPORE and his laboratory conducts fundamental and translational research in breast cancer and childhood leukemia.
 His group has discovered and studied genes involved in a range of cancers, published over 160 biomedical-research articles and been continuously funded by NIH for over 35 years.
 He is currently collaborating with the UNC Chemical Biology Center in the Eshelman School of Pharmacy to develop a new, first-in-class drug targeting one of the cancer genes discovered in his lab.
 Inhibition of this gene may stimulate a breast cancer patient’s innate immunity against their cancer.